“My kingdom is not of this world.” What did Jesus mean?

 God given rights are also responsibilities.
 If we will not exercise our responsibilities then we will loose our rights.
 “The hand of the diligent shall bear rule: but the slothful shall be under tribute.”
 Pr.
 12:24

-Moses set up a government entirely dependent upon freewill offerings distributed by a system51 of charitable ministers52 that served the welfare needs of the families in congregations of tens.53 They formed a separate body54 for the ministration of a free state.
+Moses set up a government entirely dependent upon freewill offerings distributed by a system of charitable ministers that served the welfare needs of the families in congregations of tens.
+They formed a separate body for the ministration of a free state.
 In Israel the people decided fact and law according to the commandments of God.

-When the voice of the people55 cried out for a commander in chief to fight their battles and to appoint judges from the top down, God called it a rejection of Him.
-Samuel warned the people about the bondage56 that would result.57 The sin of that rejection continues in the world today.
+When the voice of the people cried out for a commander in chief to fight their battles and to appoint judges from the top down, God called it a rejection of Him.
+Samuel warned the people about the bondage that would result.
+The sin of that rejection continues in the world today.

 These precepts and warnings are repeated throughout the Bible.